masterspin/internship-scraper/README.md

 3. **Save and track applications:**
    - Keep track of your applications directly on the platform.
-   - Add your own interesting job postings.
+   - Add your own personal job postings.

 ## Contributing